Foundations of Economics

 Foundations of Economics introduces the student to economic theory at large, but especially in terms of personal stewardship and spheres of sovereignty.
 Attention will be given to broad macroeconomics before emphasizing microeconomics.
 This class will prepare the student for a more in-depth study of personal finance.

-This course is part of a dual enrollment program with Colorado Christian University and is worth 3 college credits.
+This course is part of a dual enrollment program with Colorado Christian University.
 Students taking this course will potentially follow a modified academic calendar, and will also need to register with CCU (When registering, identify the courses being taught by Imago Dei Academy, and select those)

 Students willing to accommodate a more rigorous academic schedule can receive a considerable discount on package courses.
 Schedule a free consultation with Kepler’s Academic Advisor for more details.

 Foundations of Economics is designed to help the student:

 - Distinguish the predominant and competing economic and accompanying political systems from history and the present.

 - Compare and contrast these systems with biblical prescriptions.